xanderdunn/kube-state-rs/README.md

 - Response: Imagine a situation where etcd returns stale data on a particular node.
 We iterate through our nodes ever few minutes and make sure

 ### TODO
-- Fix test scenarios
+- Fix test_not_overwriting_labels
-- Run node iteration at most every N seconds
 - Split the iteration of nodes across `num_replicas`
 - Make the node iteration parallel across number of cores on a given replica
 - Increase `num_replicas` > 1
+- Split the storage and restoring into two separate processes
 - Namespace the ConfigMap names.
-They all start with `label_storage.`
+They could all start with `label_storage.`
 - Handle the situation where `num_replicas` > `num_nodes`
 - Add logging - what output is used?
 DataDog?
 - Add metrics - what output is used?
 DataDog?